The Lord of the Rings: The Rings of Power season 1: Viewership

 Amazon announced that The Rings of Power had been watched by 25 million viewers globally in the 24 hours after the first two episodes were released, marking Prime Video's biggest premiere ever.
 This was the first time Amazon publicly stated viewership data for the service.
-At the end of September 2022, Amazon Studios head Jennifer Salke said the season had been watched by nearly 100 million customers.
-In December, Amazon's co-head of television Vernon Sanders said the season was Prime Video's most-watched series ever.
-He said there was a surge of new viewers after all of its episodes were released, and there had also been spikes in the sales of J. R. R. Tolkien's books.
+At the end of September 2022, Salke said the season had been watched by nearly 100 million customers.
+In December, Sanders said the season was Prime Video's most-watched series ever.
+He said there was a surge of new viewers after all of its episodes were released, and there had also been spikes in the sales of Tolkien's books.
 He called the season "a tremendous success... as significant as our investment has been, it has more than paid off".
 It remained in Prime Video's top 10 most-watched content until late January 2023.
 In April, The Hollywood Reporters Kim Masters reported that the season was only finished by 37 percent of its initial US viewers and 45 percent of its international viewers.
 Industry insiders said a 50 percent completion rate would have been a "solid but not spectacular result".
-Salke rejected claims that the series was "anything less than a success" and said Amazon's internal conversations did not reflect this.